You may seek protection and apply for asylum if you have suffered persecution or have fear of future persecution due to:

 You may apply for asylum regardless of your immigration status, whether you are in the United States legally or illegally.

-You must apply for asylum within one year of your arrival to the United States, unless you can demonstrate that there are changed circumstances that materially affect your eligibility for asylum or extraordinary circumstances directly related to your failure to file within one year.
+You must apply for asylum within one year of your arrival to the United States unless you can demonstrate that there are changed circumstances that materially affect your eligibility for asylum or extraordinary circumstances directly related to your failure to file within one year.
 You must apply for asylum within a reasonable time given the circumstances.
 Changed or extraordinary circumstances may include certain changes in the conditions in your country, changes in your own circumstances, and other events.
-You may include your spouse and children (under age of 21 and unmarried) who are in the United States on your application.
+You may include your spouse and children (under the age of 21 and unmarried) who are in the United States on your application.

 You may apply for employment authorization if 150 days have passed since you filed your complete asylum application, excluding any delays caused by you (such as a request to reschedule your interview) and no decision has been made on your application.

-The two ways of obtaining asylum in the United States are through the affirmative process and defensive process.
+The two ways of obtaining asylum in the United States are through the affirmative process and the defensive process.